 Joannie and I do our best to come totally prepared to make your wedding photographs great under any lighting and weather conditions.
 Please feel free to skip the tornados and lightning on your wedding day!

-So that’s why we’ve come up with this page about Anderson’s Wedding Photography Equipment List.
+So that’s why we’ve come up with this page about our Wedding Photography Equipment.
 We wanted to show you just how seriously we take our craft.
-We don’t just show up at your wedding with a camera, a flash and a lens.
+We don’t just show up at your wedding with a camera, a flash, and a lens.
 Plus I was really curious about just what exactly we are carrying around with us (also a good idea to make such a list, insurance wise).

 Did we get all of this wedding photography equipment all at once?
 No, of course not!
 We’ve accumulated it over many years by researching and slowly adding new gear, maintaining older items and by upgrading to newer technologies.

 Joannie and I try to use the right tools that the situation calls for, many times adding light to supplement a naturally lighted scene.
-We definately are not just “natural light photographers.”
-Under the right lighting situations we certainly are and we do make a point of seeking those types of locations on your wedding day for you, because they do make for nice wedding photographs.
+We definitely are not just “natural light photographers.”
+Under the right lighting situations, we certainly are and we do make a point of seeking those types of locations on your wedding day for you because they do make for nice wedding photographs.
 But those “picture perfect” days are rarely present for a wedding.

 Please think twice before you hire a “natural light photographer” as your wedding photographer because most indoor locations and Mother Nature often times need a little help.